Institute of Sound and Vibration Research

 The Institute of Sound and Vibration Research (ISVR) is an internationally recognised centre of excellence for research and training in acoustics and vibration.

-Formed in 1963 the Institute of Sound and Vibration Research, is committed to improving our understanding of acoustics and vibration and their impact on the wellbeing of the community and the quality and performance of engineering products.
+Formed in 1963, the Institute is committed to improving our understanding of acoustics and vibration and their impact on the wellbeing of the community and the quality and performance of engineering products.

-The Institute is internationally acknowledged for its contributions to reducing noise and vibration in engineering applications - rail and aircraft noise for example - but also for fundamental work on understanding how humans hear sounds and process this information; research which leads to technical innovations such as improved cochlear implants and hearing devices which transform the quality of life for the hearing impaired and profoundly deaf.
-The ISVR offers undergraduate and postgraduate taught degrees in Acoustical Engineering and Audiology in which students are trained to apply their expertise to the solution of practical problems.
+The ISVR is renowned for its contributions to reducing noise and vibration in engineering applications - rail and aircraft noise for example - but also for fundamental work on understanding how humans hear sounds and process this information.

 MSc Sound and Vibration Studies

-An academically challenging exposure to developments in sound, vibration and signal processing
+challenging course in sound, vibration and signal processing

 The ISVR offers a number of major experimental facilities